It’s that time of year for fun DIY Christmas decorations and we’re so excited to share an Easy Finger Knit Christmas Tree Decor!

 Not only is this an easy Christmas craft, but it’s also so affordable.

-We’ll even show you how to create your own cone and save the cost of a paper mâchè one.
+We’ll even show you how to create your own cone and save the cost of purchasing a paper mâchè cone.

-DIY Christmas Decor Supply List
+DIY Christmas Tree Decor Supply List

 While you can buy paper mâché cones as a base for this finger knit tree, we decided to make our own cones out of poster board.

 I planned on making quite a few variations of this cone shaped tree and spending a couple of dollars on poster board would save me quite a bit overall.

 In addition, making the cones is rather quick and easy.

 First, tie a string to a pencil.

 Next, hold the end of the string at the corner of the poster board and draw an arc.

 Finally, once the arc is sketched, cut out with scissors.